pratikkumar15/labpage/content/_index.md

         alt_text: "NIR dye in a flask"
       text: |
         <br>
         We combine dye chemistry, click chemistry, and labeling strategies to build tools for imaging and manipulating biology.
-We collaborate widely for probing distinct biological problems.
         <p></p><p></p>We are currently hiring at all levels.
 Work in our lab integrates organic chemistry, photochemistry, spectroscopy, biomolecular labeling, and imaging.
 #    design:
 #        background: